ajagnanan/openshift-logstash-cartridge/README.md

 ### Configuration

 Configuration files can be added in your repository's `logstash` folder.
 Follow the samples provided in the `template/logstash` directory.
-Multiple configuration files can be used and an example of that is found [here](http://lookonmyworks.co.uk/2014/04/17/multiple-configuration-files-for-logstash/).
+Multiple configuration files can be used and a guide of that is found [here](http://lookonmyworks.co.uk/2014/04/17/multiple-configuration-files-for-logstash/).

 ### Updates